SensorsIot/RoboTank/README.md

 # RoboTank

-This is the Repo of our Summer Project, introducted [in this video](https://youtu.be/tjFopEwtp18 )
+This is the Repo of our Summer Project, introduced [in this video](https://youtu.be/tjFopEwtp18 )